WhatDanDoes/bscc-static/src/index.md

 With a client's budget locked into a smart contract, the contractor knows the client is able to pay.
 If the contractor fails to deliver at a critical checkpoint, the client has the option to cancel the contract and withdraw any budget remaining.

-# It's easier to trust
+# Trust comes easier

 Smart contracts are permanently recorded on the blockchain.
-This allows both client and contractor to assess risk by examining the reputation built by their respective contractual track records.
+This allows both client and contractor to assess risk by examining their respective contractual track records.
 Once the terms of a contract are decided, both client and contractor are assured that their interests are protected.
-The client's investment is protected while ensuring the contractor gets paid for work completed.
+The client's investment is locked until the contractor delivers while ensuring the contractor gets paid for work already completed.

+# Smart contracts can work for you

+<a href="mailto:daniel@bscc.dev">Reach out</a> and tell me about your business.